The terminal and remote login

 CLI (Command Line Interface)

-Before we dive into what CLI is, let’s remind ourselves of how we ask a computer to do something of us.
+Before we dive into what CLI is, let’s remind ourselves of how we ask a computer to do something for us.

 Use the interactive document to write down the answers